rexrainbow/phaser3-rex-notes/docs/docs/ui-tweaker.md

     - Can bind target later via `tweaker.setBindingTarget(object)`.
 - `bindingKey` : Bind to target's property key.
 Necessary field
 - `view` : Set to `'number'`, if `bindingTarget` is not given.
+- `int` : Set to `true` to truncate float number to integer number.
 - `icon`, `iconFrame` : Texture key, frame name of icon on title-label.
 - `iconSize` : Fixed icon size
 - `title` : Display text of title-label.
 Default value is equal to `key`.